raipc/atsd-api-python/README.md

 ## Connecting to ATSD

-To connect to an ATSD instance, you need to know its hostname and port (default is `8443`), and have a user account configured on the **Settings > Users** [page](https://axibase.com/docs/atsd/administration/user-authorization.html).
+To connect to an ATSD instance, gather hostname and port details.
+By default ATSD listens for connection requests on port `8443`.
+Create a user account on the [**Settings > Users**](https://axibase.com/docs/atsd/administration/user-authorization.html) page if needed.

 Establish a connection with the `connect_url` method.